AlexeyRaga/arm-services/README.md

     #on all the other machines
     ./bootstrap-join.sh -join 192.168.1.151 -join 192.168.1.152 -join 192.168.1.153 -join 192.168.1.154

+Obviously use your IP addresses in `-join` parameter, and use as many machines as you want to join the cluster :)

 It does not matter whoch machine you choose as "leader" while bootstrapping, the `consul` specifics is that there should be one.
 After all the machines join the cluster just shop consul containers:

     docker stop consul